mattlianje/pg_pipeline/README.md

 ```

 ## Of Note...
-Ultimately, **pg_pipeline** is just a few tiny PL/pgSQL functions which let you chain pipelines out of config-driven queries (with some extra niceties like execution stats and ~> syntax).
+Ultimately, **pg_pipeline** is just a few tiny PL/pgSQL functions which let you stitch pipelines out of config-driven queries in a tidy JSON (with some extra niceties like execution stats and `~>` syntax).

 Prematurely reaching towards workflow schdulers and cluster-compute engines pulls data teams into a quagmire.